carnistclaims/carnistclaims.github.io/README.md

 ### What if your website disappears?

 [You can download a snapshot here](https://github.com/carnistclaims/carnistclaims.github.io/archive/refs/heads/main.zip).
-Licensing: free for educational use; commercial: let me know and we'll work it out.
+Licensing: components free for fair use/educational; commercial or (near) full reproduction - let me know and we'll work it out.